WillAdams/myappmaker-sdd/ch-goals.md

 We never know from which direction innovation and new developments/contributions will come, so it is vital that we do not exclude this kind of environment as well.

 Projects from the Indie Python project themselves are the result of many hardware limitations faced by me (Kennedy).
 Were not for such limitations, those project would likely have been built on top of more complex and resource-demanding libs/frameworks and be subject to many overengineered design decisions that would exclude a lot of people reliant on low-spec hardware.

+Further note that the Raspberry Pi is a potential development system, and even more likely deployment platform.